Gugulethu-Nyoni/semantq/docs/SemantqSyntax.md

-# Semantq Grammar Documentation
+# semantq Grammar Documentation

-Semantq is a lightweight, expressive grammar and declarative syntax for writing Semantq JS Framework components with dynamic capabilities.
+semantq is a lightweight, expressive grammar and declarative syntax for writing semantq JS Framework components with dynamic capabilities.
 It supports standard HTML elements, logic blocks, event handlers, and custom attributes.
-This documentation outlines the syntax and features supported by the Semantq grammar.
+This documentation outlines the syntax and features supported by the semantq grammar.